Water stop (sports): Team sports

 Many team sports, such as association football, gaelic sports and rugby union, introduced water breaks into games as part of measures to tackle the spread of COVID-19.
-Allowing players to drink from their own bottle at regular intervals during games, as opposed to the nearest bottle during incidental stoppages, prevented the spread of the virus.
+Allowing players to drink from their own bottle at regular intervals during games, as opposed to the nearest bottle during incidental stoppages, was said to help prevent the spread of the virus.